vahtras/grepxl/README.md

 # grepxl

-*A simple search tool for excel spreadsheets*
+*A simple command-line search tool for excel spreadsheets*

 ## Installation